 What is now a driveway and parking lot at a busy urban intersection was once the site of Reno’s most charming fire station.
 First known as the Southside Station, it was designed by prominent Nevada architect Frederic DeLongchamps to resemble a bungalow, complete with a front porch and meticulously landscaped yard.

 Opening in 1917, the station replaced the old Southside at Center and Liberty Streets, a building that had been constructed in 1908 for horse-drawn equipment.
 This new facility at 532 South Virginia Street was specifically designed to accommodate motorized apparatus, which were just arriving in Reno that year.
 DeLongchamps designed a second station in a similar style that was built on East Fourth Street at the same time.

 Inside, the apparatus room extended along the building’s entire north end with a small kitchen at the back.
 The other side contained an office, a dormitory lined with wooden lockers, and a washroom.
 An air raid siren was installed on a four-foot tower on the building’s roof in January 1942, to sound the signal in case of air attack.

-Reno’s needs, as well as its equipment, eventually outgrew the little fire house, which closed in the early 1980s, when a larger station was constructed on Moana Lane.
+Reno’s needs, as well as its equipment, eventually outgrew the little fire house, which closed in the early 1990s, after a larger station was opened on Moana Lane.
 Sometime after that, the building was demolished.